vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 ## Private Registry Options <a id="registry"></a>

 If you use vSphere Integrated Containers Registry, or if container developers need to access Docker images that are stored in other private registry servers, you must configure VCHs to allow them to connect to these private registry servers when you deploy the VCHs.
 VCHs can connect to both secure and insecure private registry servers.
+You can also configure VCHs so that they can only access images from a whitelist of approved registries.

 ### `--registry-ca` <a id="registry-ca"></a>